-Issues should not be publicly disclosed - including on GitHub, Slack, or the forum - before the core team has had a chance to examine it and contact the relevant parties to solve it.
+Issues should not be publicly disclosed - including on GitHub, Discord, or the Discourse forum - before the core team has had a chance to examine it and contact the relevant parties to solve it.
 Also, if the issue is not a potential threat for the users of Grav, it should probably be submitted as an issue instead.
 If you are unsure, get in touch and we'll help you figure out where the report belongs.

 Grav follows the responsible disclosure model for submittal of discovered vulnerabilities.
 This means that once an issue is discovered, tested, and successfully demonstrated, the developer(s) should be allowed a period of time to patch the vulnerability before it is publicly disclosed.
 This is because finding and testing solutions to reported issues are time-consuming and time-sensitive, and Grav is an open-source project whose authors do not have unlimited time to dedicate to it.
 It is therefore recommended that you also propose how to solve the issue or patch it, if you have knowledge of the relevant code.